kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 To remove an arranged subview, you can use `removeArrangedSubview(_:)`, however, using this method doesn't remove the view from `subviews`, so it doesn't actually get removed from the view hierarchy until you call `removeFromSuperview()` on the view.

-And since it's not possible to have a view in `arrangedSubviews` that's not in `subviews`, you can take the shortcut of just calling `removeFromSuperview()` on the subview, since this will remove it from `subviews` as well as from `arrangedSubviews`.
+And since it's not possible to have a view in `arrangedSubviews` that's not in `subviews`, you can take the shortcut of just calling `removeFromSuperview()` on the subview, since this will remove it from `arrangedSubviews` as well as from `subviews`.

 ### Size class based configuration

-And now to the very last task on your list.
+Finally you can turn your attention to the one remaining task on your list.
 In landscape mode, vertical space is at a premium, so you want to bring the sections of the stack view closer together.
 To do this, you'll use size classes to set the spacing of the top-level stack view to **10** instead of **20** when the vertical size class is compact.

 Select the top-level stack view and click on the little **+** button next to **Spacing**:
 ![bordered width=33%](images/52-select-plus-button_260x120.png)